 If my smile looks a tad fixed, it might well be because we have just been told that we are going to walk to Blosowitz.
 And then we will carry on to Holnbilz where we would meet up with the mini bus.

 Despite Alan Rooney’s best efforts to explain the fighting in this area, my memory of the next hour or so is of being wet and chilled, tramping through the worse mud I have ever encountered.
 It stuck to our shoes in layers so that they soon felt really heavy and walking became quite difficult.
 It was a reality check to what it must have been like for your average infantryman in this period.
 It was tiring to walk a couple of hundred yards, let along dash around the battlefield.
-It also made me realise why the battle of Waterloo was delayed because it was difficult to position the guns.
+It also made me realise why the battle of

 The village in the centre is probably Krug and the one behind Holubitz.
 This is the ground we walked over.